 Purchasing the Denver CityPASS is a snap!
 You can buy it online here.

-After you make your purchase, you’ll get an email with a ticket you can print or keep on your mobile phone.
-I prefer using mobile tickets whenever possible, simply because it’s less to keep track of and carry.
-However, it’s also a smart idea to keep a paper copy just in case your phone runs out of battery.
-If you don’t use a smartphone, don’t have data in the US, or just prefer a paper copy, the option is also there for you.
+After you make your purchase, you’ll get an email with your tickets.
+Simply print them off or keep them on your mobile phone.
+I prefer using mobile tickets whenever possible because it’s less to keep track of and carry.
+If you don’t use a smartphone, don’t have data in the US, or just prefer a paper copy, the option to print it is also there for you.

 Is the Denver CityPASS Worth it?